vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 `DCT AD Q33 ESP Q158 PH DCT`

 ### SMC Frequency
-Upon readback of an airways clearance or PDC, instruct aircraft to contact Adelaide (North) Ground (if they are online) on **126.550** when ready for pushback.
+Upon readback of an airways clearance or PDC, instruct aircraft to contact Adelaide Ground on **121.700** when ready for pushback.

 ### WorldFlight Teams
 [WorldFlight Teams](../../#official-team-callsigns) shall have `STS/STATE` added to their remarks, and `WF TEAM` added to their Global Ops Field, to ensure they receive priority.